DiraGeoSystems/websiteAU/README.md

 <script src="https://www.google-analytics.com/analytics.js" async></script>
 ```

+## Metadata

+HTML5 Boilerplate comes with a host of metadata/files.
+Here is a short summary of how they work:

-## Icons and Tiles
+### Icons and Tiles

 - favicon.ico can be created with Gimp: just export to `*.ico`
 - icon.png is the Apple Touch Icon for iOS devices
 - tile.png and tile-wide.png are for IE11 tiles

-## Meta Files
+### Meta Files

 - robots.txt – config site crawling, see <https://www.robotstxt.org>
 - browserconfig.xml – settings for IE11 and Edge browsers
 - site.webmanifest – the Web App Manifest, see below
-- 404.html – should be returned on HTTP/404 errors
+- 404.html – should be returned on HTTP/404 errors (works with GitHub Pages)

-## Web App Manifest
+### Web App Manifest

 The web app manifest belongs to the realm of progressive web
 apps (PWAs) and allows a web site to be installed on a mobile